oroinc/documentation/user/back-office/products/price-attributes/index.rst

    .. image:: /user/img/products/price_attributes/shipping-cost-price-attribute-with-integration.png
       :scale: 42%
-      :alt: Illustration of how shipping cost set for the price attribute works on combination with the surcharge defined in the fixed product shipping cost integration
+      :alt: Illustration of how shipping cost set for the price attribute works in combination with the surcharge defined in the fixed product shipping cost integration

+   .. hint:: Fixed Product Shipping Cost has been available since v5.0.2.
+To check which application version you are running, see the :ref:`system information <system-information>`.

 #.
 Provide the value per unit and currency.